-Cannabis is now legal in many states in the US, as well as other places around the world, and this has led to a huge spike in demand for vaporizers.
+Cannabis is now legal in many states in the US, as well as other places around the world, and this has led to a huge spike in demand for vaporizers and weed vapes.
 But what are the best vaporizer brands to look out for in 2020?
 Let’s investigate…

 As someone that uses (and abuses) vaporizers on a regular basis, as well as tests multiple units every month, I have a pretty good idea about what makes for a good vaporizer.
 You want solid design, a decent oven, fast heating, and brilliant flavor – these are the essential elements.